ARCCN/ctltest/README.md

 Run Benchmarks
 =======

+  First, install the controllers (see "Install Controllers" section).

   To run benchmarks you need to get Cbench tool:

   http://docs.projectfloodlight.org/display/floodlightcontroller/Cbench

-  First, install the controllers (see "Install Controllers" section).
+  If you are going to use one server for running the controllers and Cbench, install Cbench on the server where you've run install_contr.sh script ("Controllers server").
+Otherwise, install it to another server ("Cbench server").

   To benchmark throughput or latency of all the installed controllers use benchmark_thrpughput.sh and benchmark_latency.sh scripts.